National Information Center on Health Services Research and Health Care Technology (NICHSR)

 - Malpractice avoidance

-In this era of increasing cost pressures, restructuring of health care delivery and payment, and continued inadequate access to care for tens of millions in the US and many more millions around the world, technology remains the substance of health care.
-Culprit or not, technology can be managed in ways that improve patient access and health outcomes, while continuing to encourage innovation.
-The development, adoption, and diffusion of technology is increasingly mediated by a widening group of policymakers in the health care sector.
-Health product makers, regulators, clinicians, patients, hospital managers, payers, government leaders, and others increasingly demand well-founded information to support decisions about whether or how to develop technology, to allow it on the market, to acquire it, to use it, to pay for its use and more.
+In this era of increasing cost pressures, restructuring of health care delivery and payment, and heightened consumer demand—yet continued inadequate access to care for many millions of people—technology remains the substance of health care.
+Culprit or not, technology can be managed in ways that improve patient access and health outcomes, while continuing to encourage useful innovation.
+The development, adoption, and diffusion of technology are increasingly influenced by a widening group of policymakers in the health care sector.
+Health product makers, regulators, clinicians, patients, hospital managers, payers, government leaders, and others increasingly demand well-founded information to support decisions about whether or how to develop technology, to allow it on the market, to acquire it, to use it, to pay for its use, to ensure its appropriate use, and more.
 The growth and development of health technology assessment (HTA) in government and the private sector reflect this demand.

 HTA methods are evolving and their applications are increasingly diverse.
 This document introduces fundamental aspects and issues of a dynamic field of inquiry.
 Broader participation of people with multiple disciplines and different roles in health care is enriching the field.
-The heightened demand for health technology assessment, in particular from the for-profit and not-for-profit private sectors as well as from government agencies, is pushing the field to evolve keener assessment processes and audience-specific reports.
-Like the information required to conduct most assessments, the body of knowledge about HTA cannot be found in one place and is not static.
+The heightened demand for HTA, in particular from the for-profit and not-for-profit private sectors as well as from government agencies, is pushing the field to evolve more systematic and transparent assessment processes and reporting to diverse users.
+The body of knowledge about HTA cannot be found in one place and is not static.
 Practitioners and users of HTA should not only monitor changes in the field, but have considerable opportunities to contribute to its development.

 Technology assessment (TA) arose in the mid-1960s from an appreciation of the critical role of technology in modern society and its potential for unintended, and sometimes harmful, consequences.
-Experience with the side effects of a multitude of chemical, industrial and agricultural processes, and such services as transportation, health, and resource management contributed to this understanding.
-Early assessments concerned such topics as offshore oil drilling, pesticides, automobile pollution, nuclear power plants, supersonic airplanes, and the artificial heart.
-TA was conceived as a way to identify the desirable first-order, intended effects of technologies as well as the higher-order, unintended social, economic and environmental effects (Brooks and Bowers 1970).
+Experience with the side effects of a multitude of chemical, industrial and agricultural processes and such services as transportation, health, and resource management contributed to this understanding.
+Early assessments concerned such topics as offshore oil drilling, pesticides, automobile pollution, nuclear power plants, supersonic airplanes, weather modification, and the artificial heart.
+TA was conceived as a way to identify the desirable first-order, intended effects of technologies as well as the higher-order, unintended social, economic and environmental effects (Banta 2009; Brooks and Bowers 1970; Kunkle 1995; Margolis 2003).

 The term “technology assessment” was introduced in 1965 during deliberations of the Committee on Science and Astronautics of the US House of Representatives.
 Congressman Emilio Daddario emphasized that the purpose of TA was to serve policymaking: